AlexeySmelik/InvestmentChecker/README.md

 # InvestmentChecker
-Telegram bot just for check prices of moex spb securities
+Telegram bot just for check prices of moex and spb securities